George Chapman (murderer): Crimes and execution

 Their barbershop eventually failed, and Chapman resorted to managing a pub in Bartholomew Square.
 It was there that he fatally poisoned Spink.
-Soon afterward, he hired Taylor, who had been a restaurant manager, and they entered into a relationship.
+Soon afterwards, he hired Taylor, who had been a restaurant manager, and they entered into a relationship.
 Chapman again became abusive, reportedly shouting at Taylor and at one point threatening her with a revolver.
-After she began coming down with the same symptoms that Spink had shown, Chapman left London with her to avoid controversy, moving to the market town of Bishop's Stortford, Hertfordshire, where he ran The Grapes Pub.
+After she began demonstrating the same symptoms that Spink had shown, Chapman left London with her to avoid controversy, moving to the market town of Bishop's Stortford, Hertfordshire, where he ran The Grapes Pub.
 The couple eventually returned to London, where he leased the Monument Tavern.
 Despite an operation, Taylor's condition grew steadily worse and she died in 1901.
 Chapman also attempted to commit arson on the Monument Tavern, which was quickly losing its lease.

 In August 1901, he hired Marsh as a barmaid for the Monument Tavern.
 He again entered into a false marriage with her and again engaged in physical abuse.
 She too was eventually poisoned to death.
 Suspicions surrounding this death led to a police investigation, which found that Marsh and the other two women, whose bodies were exhumed, had died by poisoning.
 An indictment for murder could contain only one count and Chapman was therefore charged only with the murder of Marsh.
 He was prosecuted by Sir Archibald Bodkin and the solicitor-general, Sir Edward Carson, convicted on 19 March 1903, sentenced to death by Mr Justice Grantham, and hanged at Wandsworth Prison on 7 April 1903.

 Chapman's motives for these murders are unclear, they may have been purely psychological.
 While Spink had left him a legacy of £500, he gained nothing from the other two victims.